OSGP/Config/README.md

 </SOAP-ENV:Envelope>
 ```

-- in order to use SSLD_000-00-01, open the OSLP device simulator: https://localhost/web-device-simulator/devices
+- in order to be able to use SSLD_000-00-01, the device needs to be created in the device simulator.
+Open the OSLP device simulator: https://localhost/web-device-simulator/devices
 - click on 'Add Device' and fill out the fields like so: 'Device identification' SSLD_000-00-01, 'IP address' 127.0.0.1 and 'Device type' SSLD, then click on 'Create Device'
 - then, click on the newly created device, and click the 'Register device' button
 - wait a little while until the message 'Device with identification SSLD_000-00-01 was registered at 20150507112143.' appears
 - then click on the 'Confirm device registration', the message should read: 'Device with identification SSLD_000-00-01 was confirmed to be registered.'

-- using SoapUI again, issue a SetLight request using the public-lighting SOAP Project:
+- now the device is known in the platform, and the device simulator has been set up, the device can be used.
+Let's try to switch on the light.
+Using SoapUI again, issue a SetLight request using the public-lighting SOAP Project:
 ```xml
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:ns="http://www.alliander.com/schemas/osgp/common/2014/10" xmlns:ns1="http://www.alliander.com/schemas/osgp/publiclighting/adhocmanagement/2014/10">
    <soapenv:Header>